mikepartelow/get-baked/bread/mikep/ciabatta.md

 8. Stretch and fold.
 9. Cover bowl, let sit 10-20 minutes.
 10. Stretch and fold.
-11. Work oil between dough and cambro
+11. Oil a 6L cambro.
+Add dough top side down and cover with oil.
+Flip and cover other side with oil.
 12. Cover cambro, put into fridge overnight.

-### Day 1: 2 hours
+### Day 1: 3 hours

+🚨 Do not stretch or rough house the dough.

 0. Remove dough from fridge.
-1. Stone or steel to oven (try both! take notes!)
-2. Preheat oven to 475F, convection + steam for 1 hour
+Eject dough on to silpat.
-3. Generously dust work surface with flour.
-Use a sifter to ensure no gaps in flour coverage.
+1. Generously dust work surface with flour.
-4. Line a peel with parchment paper.
-5. Upend bowl to eject dough on to work surface.
-6. 🚨 Do not flour the dough 🚨
-7. Quickly and with a light touch, tidy up the dough into a square
+2. Quickly and gently, shape dough into a square.
+Squishing OK, stretching not OK!
-8. Gently and quickly fold in half to form a rectangle
-9. Tuck edges
+3. Let rest 1 hour
+4. Steel to oven
+5. Preheat oven to 475F, convection + steam
+6. Let rest 1 hour. 🚨 Dough should be bubbly and jiggly. 🚨
-10. Cut dough into two large loaves. 🚨 Tuck, pinch, and flour the seams!
+7. Cut dough into two large loaves. 🚨 Tuck, pinch, and flour the seams!
-11. Transfer loaves to parchment-lined peel, bottom up to expose "ugly" side
+8. Gently transfer dough to floured couche.
+Use couche walls to shape the dough. 👈
+9. **Lightly** dust top of dough with flour and cover with couche.
+10. Proof 20m
+11. Line a peel with parchment paper.
-12. 🚨 Gently stretch loaves 🚨
+12. Gently transfer one loaf to peel
-13. Dust loaves with rice flour
-14. Cover loaves with towel or couche
-15. Proof for 20 minutes
-16. Launch ciabattas on to stone/steel
+13. Launch ciabatta on to stone/steel
-17. 🚨 Steam! 🚨
+14. 🚨 Steam! 🚨
-18. Bake 20-25 minutes, until deep golden brown. don't rush it! it cooks slower than you think.
+15. Bake 20-25 minutes, until deep golden brown. don't rush it! it cooks slower than you think.
-19. Record internal temp, etc.
+18. Record internal temp, etc.
-20. Bake the other loaf.
+19. Bake the other loaf.

 ## Experiments to try